Pine64: Single-board computers

-In 2019 a new Allwinner-based board was added as a direct competitor to the Raspberry Pi 3 Model B+.
-The Pine H64 is based on the Allwinner H6 Quad-Core ARM Cortex A53 64-Bit Processor.
-It features a Mali T-722 GPU, two or three Gigabytes of RAM, two USB 2.0 and one USB 3.0 ports, one HDMI 2.0 port, onboard 802.11n Wi-Fi, a Gigabit Ethernet port, a MicroSD slot and several other peripheral ports.
+In 2019, a new Allwinner-based board was added as a direct competitor to the Raspberry Pi 3 Model B+.
+The Pine H64 is based on the Allwinner H6 quad-core ARM Cortex-A53 64-bit processor.
+It features a Mali T-722 GPU, two or three gigabytes of RAM, two USB 2.0 and one USB 3.0 ports, one HDMI 2.0 port, onboard 802.11n Wi-Fi, a Gigabit Ethernet port, a microSD slot and several other peripheral ports.
+The Star64 is Pine64's first RISC-V SBC, based on the StarFive JH7110 SoC, launched in September 2022.

 Notebook computers

-In November 2016 the Pinebook, a netbook built around an Allwinner A64 SoC with 2 GB of RAM and a 16 GB eMMC module was announced.
+In November 2016, the Pinebook, a netbook built around an Allwinner A64 SoC with 2 GiB of RAM and a 16 GiB eMMC module, was announced.
 Pre-release comments in Make wrote that the A64's closest analog was two to three times the A64's price, and that the A64 continued the Raspberry Pi's trend of breaking barriers for engineers.

 Production started in April 2017.
 The Pinebook can only be obtained via a build-to-order system, potential buyers have to wait weeks or even months for an order code which then has to be redeemed within 72 hours.
 The hardware is priced at $99, but due to a $30 shipping fee and country-dependent import duties and taxes, the final price is higher.
 The Pinebook was notably used by the KDE team to improve Plasma on ARM desktops.
 In a review of the final hardware by Linux.com, the reviewer was surprised at his ability to have the full, albeit slow, Mate desktop environment at the A64's price.
 Phoronix's benchmarks indicated similar CPU performance to a Raspberry Pi 3.

-In July 2019 the company announced the PineBook Pro, a netbook based around the Rockchip RK3399 SoC which is also used in the ROCKPro64.
-The preorder system went live on July 25, 2019.
-The device is priced at $199, though the final price after shipping and import duties and taxes is higher.
+In July 2019, the company announced the PineBook Pro, a netbook based around the Rockchip RK3399 SoC which is also used in the ROCKPro64.
+The pre-order system went live on July 25, 2019.
+The device was priced at $199, though the final price after shipping and import duties and taxes was higher.
 On March 15, 2020, it was announced that the PineBook Pro will ship with Arch Linux based Manjaro Linux as the default operating system.

 Smartphone

 As of 2019, Pine64 is working on a Linux smartphone, PinePhone, using a quad-core ARM Cortex-A53 64-Bit System on a chip (SoC).
 The aim is for the phone to be compatible with any mainline Linux kernel and to "support existing and well established Linux-on-Phone projects", as a community-developed smartphone.
 After an initial BraveHeart release for early adopters in February 2020, the company continued releasing Community Editions that incrementally improve the design.
-The community support has been very good, with 17 different OSes released for the device.
+The community support has been excellent, with 17 different OSes released for the device.
 In October 2021, the company announced the PinePhone Pro based on a binned RK3399 SoC with additional RAM and MMC storage, as well as higher resolution cameras.